notanaha/rag4proceduralDocuments/README.md

 <br>

 ### Known Issue
 - For certain type of pdf files, poppler fails to convert pdf pages to images, where images don't have text characters on it.
+In such a case, try printing the pdf as pdf file.
 <br>
 <br>
 <br>